-Note verbale 'warfare' debated at South China Sea conference in Hanoi
+Note verbale 'warfare' debated at East Sea conference in Hanoi

-Participants paid much heed to the note verbale 'warfare' debated at an international conference on the South China Sea held in Hanoi earlier this week as new developments in this highly disputed sea catch global attention.
+Participants paid much heed to the note verbale 'warfare' debated at an international conference on the South China Sea (called East Sea by Vietnam) held in Hanoi earlier this week as new developments in this highly disputed sea catch global attention.

 Militarization is part of reasons triggering note verbale 'battle' in the South China Sea.
 Photo: Google Earth

 Discussions have featured different approaches of officials and experts who included the German Ambassador to Vietnam Guido Hildner, experts from University of the Philippines, the Ministry of Foreign Affairs of Indonesia, the UK Foreign, Commonwealth and Development Office, the French Ministry of Europe and Foreign Affairs, George C. Marshall European Center for Security Studies, Wuhan University, and the Vietnam Society of International Law.

 Speakers discussed the significance of “the note verbale debate” to the trajectory of events in the South China Sea, its implications to the Code of Conduct of Parties in the South China Sea (COC) negotiations and the prospect of cooperation in the South China Sea.

 Debate kicked off with EU Rear Admiral Jurgen Ehle’s speech on EU interests in the South China Sea in terms of stability and trade routes, threats to cause precedents to be replicated in other seas.